simonduane/smart-estimation/docs/explanation.md

-The following narrative is offered as some kind of commentary on what does what, sometimes on how it does it, and occasionally even on why it does it.
-A single file of free text is less constraining than comments in code, and I can make the naive assumption that the reader has probably read what comes before, and probably hasn't read what comes after.
-This is all very tied to the code in the repo.
+The following narrative is offered as a kind of commentary on the code: on what does what, sometimes on how it does it, and occasionally even on why it does it.
+A single file of free text like this is less constraining than comments in code (although the code has some comments too), and in choosing what to say in this file, I can make the naive assumption that the reader has probably read what comes earlier in the file, but shouldn't assume they have read what comes after (with the possible exception of footnotes).
+The narrative is all very tied to the code in the repo.
 For a less concrete account of what is going on, see [the other file in this directory](https://github.com/simonduane/smart-estimation/blob/main/docs/putting_it_another_way.md).

 # Python module `smart_meters.py`